Michelle-Watson/Vue/README.md

 ## Thought Process
-I've added commets throughout the files to help me understand what each line is doing, I hope it helps you too
+I've added commets throughout the files to help me understand what each line is doing, I hope it helps you too.